 As a brand manager, if you don’t know how good your brand is, why it’s effective, or if it’s building genuine familiarity with your product among your customers, then it is impossible to maximise its commercial success.

-This is best demonstrated by a UK Baby Food brand on our proquo ai Brand Management platform.
-In spite of very low awareness when joining the platform, they harnessed our full set of brand management metrics to navigate trade conversations and ultimately drive brand growth.
+This is best demonstrated by a UK Baby Food brand on our ProQuo AI platform.
+In spite of very low awareness when joining the platform, they harnessed our full set of metrics to navigate trade conversations and ultimately drive brand growth.

-Using proquo ai, they were able to show that low sales volumes were not a result of their brand’s proposition – they were a result of low awareness.
-By using our proquo ai Brand Management platform, they were able to demonstrate that their brand offered something different that consumers really craved.
+Using ProQuo AI, they were able to show that low sales volumes were not a result of their brand’s proposition – they were a result of low awareness.
+By using our ProQuo AI platform, they were able to demonstrate that their brand offered something different that consumers really craved.
 As their Marketing Manager put it: